Philo

 Philo of Alexandria (/ˈfaɪloʊ/; Φίλων; יְדִידְיָה; c.
-20 BCE), also called Philō Judæus, (Note: "Philo" is the literal Greek translation of the Hebrew name 'beloved of God', 'God loves me'; see Jedediah.) was a Hellenistic Jewish philosopher who lived in Alexandria, in the Roman province of Egypt.
+20 BCE - c.
+50 CE), also called Philō Judæus, (Note: "Philo" is the literal Greek translation of the Hebrew name 'beloved of God', 'God loves me'; see Jedediah and Yedidia.) was a Hellenistic Jewish philosopher who lived in Alexandria, in the Roman province of Egypt.

 The only event in Philo's life that can be decisively dated is his representation of the Alexandrian Jews in a delegation to the Roman emperor Caligula in 40 CE following civil strife between the Jewish and Greek communities of Alexandria.

 Philo was a leading writer of the Hellenistic Jewish community in Alexandria, Egypt.
 He wrote expansively in Koine Greek on philosophy, politics, and religion in his time; specifically, he explored the connections between Greek Platonic philosophy and late Second Temple Judaism.
-For example, he maintained that the Greek-language Septuagint and the Jewish law still being developed by the rabbis of the period together serve as a blueprint for the pursuit of individual enlightenment.
+For example, he maintained that the Greek-language Septuagint and the Jewish law still being developed by the rabbis of the period together served as a blueprint for the pursuit of individual enlightenment.

-Philo's deployment of allegory to harmonize Jewish scripture, mainly the Torah, with Greek philosophy was the first documented of its kind, and thereby often misunderstood.
-Many critics of Philo assumed his allegorical perspective would lend credibility to the notion of legend over historicity.
-Philo often advocated a literal understanding of the Torah and the historicity of such described events, while at other times favoring allegorical readings.
+Philo used philosophical allegory to harmonize the Hebrew Bible, mainly the Torah, with Greek philosophy.
+His method followed the practices of both Jewish exegesis and Stoicism.
+His allegorical exegesis was important for many Christian Church Fathers, but he had very little reception history within Rabbinic Judaism..
+Many critics of Philo assumed his allegorical perspective, in contrast to Biblical Literalism, would lend credibility to the notion of legend over historicity.
+However, Philo often advocated a literal understanding of the Torah and the historicity of such described events, while at other times favoring allegorical readings.

+Some scholars hold that his concept of the Logos as God's creative principle influenced early Christology.
+Other scholars deny direct influence but say that Philo and Early Christianity borrow from a common source.